Phyllis A. Whitney

-In 1961, her book The Mystery of the Haunted Pool won an Edgar Award from the Mystery Writers of America for Best Juvenile Novel; she duplicated the honor in 1964 for The Mystery of the Hidden Hand.
+In 1961, her book The Mystery of the Haunted Pool won an Edgar Award from the Mystery Writers of America for Best Juvenile Novel; she duplicated the honour in 1964 for The Mystery of the Hidden Hand.
 In 1988, the MWA gave her a Grand Master Award for lifetime achievement.
 In 1990, she received the Lifetime Achievement Award from the Romance Writers of America.
+Whitney also wrote three books on writing advice, including one for writing for young people.
+She also contributed several such articles to The Writer over the years and served on their editiorial board for decades.

 Whitney died of pneumonia at age 104 on February 8, 2008.

 A collection of Whitney's writing, correspondence, and photographs are available at the College of Staten Island's Archives and Special Collections.